Onion For Hair Loss

-The versatile onion has the power to do much more than just add depth, flavor to your meal.
-In fact, onion juice, rich in sulfur and other vital minerals, is an effective remedy for those struggling with hair loss, especially due to alopecia areata, an autoimmune condition.
-To apply - massage your scalp with a mix of onion juice and honey; wait 30 mins, then rinse it out.
+The versatile onion has the power to do much more than just add depth and flavor to your meal.
+In fact, applying onion juice, rich in sulfur, other vital minerals, and antioxidants is an effective remedy for those struggling with hair loss, especially due to alopecia areata, an autoimmune condition.
+To apply, massage your scalp with a mix of onion juice and honey.
+Wait for 30 mins, then rinse it out with a mild shampoo.

 Hair Fall Is A Natural Phenomenon

 On average, you lose 100 strands a day, but if they are not replaced quickly, you have a hair loss problem.

 Hair growth happens in three phases: active, resting, and shedding.
 In the first phase, the hair actively takes up nutrients and the shaft grows in length.
 By the shedding phase, the hair has completed its life cycle and falls out.